paragmhatre10/Computer_Forensics/README.md

-# ComputerForensis
+# Computer Forensis
-This is a dump of all my reports from the Computer Forensics course from my Masters.
+This is a collection of my reports from the Computer Forensics course I took in during my Masters.
+All reports are in SANS style format.